Ingrown hair: Prevention

 Alternatively, ingrown hair can be prevented by removing the hair permanently, e.g. by laser hair removal or hair removal through electrolysis.

-Not enough exfoliation before and after hair removal causes hairs to become ingrown.
-Daily exfoliation prevents the accumulation of excess skin, which can allow hair to properly grow above the skin.
-Preventative tools include chemical exfoliation: coffee scrub, liquids, creams or physical exfoliation: gloves, loofah, or an ingrown hair prevention brush with the soft and firm bristles.
+Not enough exfoliation before and after hair removal causes hair to become ingrown.
+Daily exfoliation prevents the accumulation of excess skin, which can allow hair to grow properly above the skin.
+Preventative tools include chemical exfoliation: coffee scrub, liquids, creams, or physical exfoliation: gloves, loofah, or an ingrown hair prevention brush with soft and firm bristles.

 Treatment

 The many different treatments are available for ingrown hairs: